microsoft/rust_debugger_test/README.md

 3. expected_statements

 The `debugger` meta item expects the name of a supported debugger.
 Currently the only supported debugger is `cdb`.
+This crate will try to find the specified debugger, first by testing if it is on the `PATH`.
+If the debugger is not found, this crate will search the default installation directory for the debugger.
+Specifying an exact path for which debugger to use is not currently supported.

 The `commands` meta item expects a string of a debugger command to run.
 To run multiple commands, separate each command by the new line character (`\n`).